cormullion/PhilipsHue.jl/README.md

     Registration successful
     true

-B now represents your bridge, and most of the functions require this as the first argument.
+``B`` now represents your bridge, and most of the functions require this as the first argument.

+To test:

+    test_all_lights(B)

+does a few quick flashes.

 ## Setting light parameters